 The project exemplified a village territory approach based on a large number of principles of agroecology, such as soil health land and natural resource governance; biodiversity; recycling; input reduction; animal health; economic diversification; participation and fairness; which guide the transition towards sustainable food and farming systems (HLPE 2019, Wezel et al. 2020).
 The application of these different principles and more specifically some agroecological practices are illustrated in the following example.

 Organic matter and soil biological activity can be enhanced through agroecological management, building healthy soils to support plant growth.

-Farmers found that these improved practices, combined with the use of improved seed varieties, increased their crop yields between about 20-400 % depending on year and crop for key crops such as maize, sorghum, pearl millet, sunflowers and groundnuts.
+Farmers found that these practices, combined with the use of improved seed varieties, increased their crop yields between about 20-400 % depending on year and species for key crops such as maize, sorghum, pearl millet, sunflowers and groundnuts.

 Recycling & Input reduction

-In addition, through integration of livestock and fish farming, farmers recycled manure and nutrient-rich water from fish ponds to apply to their field crops.
+These practices reduced the need for synthetic fertilizer, replacing nitrogen and decreasing the depletion of other soil nutrients that occurs when only one crop is continuously planted in a field.
+In addition, through integration of livestock and fish farming, farmers recycled manure and nutrient-rich water from fish ponds by applying them to their field crops.
 Vice versa, crop residues were increasingly used to feed livestock.